skymakerstudio/erp-adapter-webconfig-monitor/readme.md

 Instead of sending lots of data every time an update is done, the important data for structure can be handled via the definition.
 While actual inputs and outputs only contain data that should change.

+### Should I return every value and selection group or just what has been changed?

+Since Monitor G5 is computing and validating everything side and returns the result you have two alternatives when you set up the ERP adapter:

+1. **Full sales configurator in monitor.**
+Do a partial update of webToConfigurationInstructions(partialJson) and react to the results.
+Use this pattern when you have all the rules in Monitor G5 and need a result every time something is changed by the user.
+User updates input X-> webToConfigurationInstructions(X) -> result from monitor -> Update UI + Visualization

+2. **Minimal configurator in Monitor.** Do a full update to webToConfigurationInstructions and expect the configuration to be completed.
+Use this pattern when you have some or all rules outside Monitor G5 and just need to "fill in" the fields in a Monitor G5 to enable manufacturing preparations.